-Sister Rosalinda Barrozo journeys with the struggles that migrants are facing, especially with the immigration law changes and increasing fees.
-In Hawaii, she works with Catholic Charities, helping clients petition for reunification with their families and stabilization of their immigration status.
+Sister Rosalinda, tackles the struggles that migrants are facing, especially with the immigration law changes and increasing fees.
+In Hawaii, she worked with Catholic Charities, helping clients petition for reunification with their families and stabilization of their immigration status.
 In 2003, the United States Conference of Catholic Bishops honored Sister Rosalinda for her more than twenty years of service in immigration and refugee work in the Diocese of Honolulu.

-Sister Rosalinda was asked to supervise a group of Filipino lay missioners on Hawaii Island, which were “marvelous years of outreach to the Filipino people in twelve parishes staffed by the Maryknoll Fathers.”
+Later, Sister Rosalinda was asked to supervise a group of Filipino lay missioners on Hawaii Island.
+She said of this experience that those were “marvelous years of outreach to the Filipino people in twelve parishes staffed by the Maryknoll Fathers.”

-Back on Oahu, Sister Rosalinda was director of the diocesan Office for Filipino Ministry, then became a pastoral associate for three years at St. Anthony, Kalihi, where she taught religious education and offered lay leadership training and pastoral counseling.
-Sister Rosalinda also was as an advocate for the marriage tribunal.
+Back in Oahu, Sister Rosalinda was director of the diocesan Office for Filipino Ministry, and then she became a pastoral associate for three years at St. Anthony, Kalihi, where she taught religious education and offered lay leadership training and pastoral counseling.
+She also was an advocate for the marriage tribunal.

-From 1990 – 1993, Sister Rosalinda’s service took a different turn when she became a photographer and videographer in the Maryknoll Sisters Center communication’s office.
+From 1990 – 1993, Sister Rosalinda’s service took a different turn when she became a photographer and videographer in the Maryknoll Sisters Center Communication’s Office.
 Her work captured Maryknoll Sisters in action in South America, Micronesia, American Samoa and Hawaii.
-From 1994 until the present time, Sister Rosalinda continues to serve the Hawaiian diocese in a wide variety of services.